Evolution Awesomeness Series #3: Convergent Evolution

 What’s that you say?
 Those are the same snake?

 Welcome to convergent evolution!
-When two species develop similar traits and are only very distantly related, it’s called convergent evolution, and it is freaking awesome.
+When two species develop similar traits and are not related or only distantly related, it’s called convergent evolution, and it is freaking awesome.

 The Emerald Tree Boa lives in the Amazonian rainforest of South America, while the Green Tree Python can be found in parts of Australia, New Guinea, and Indonesia.
 Boas and pythons are totally different groups of snakes but share characteristics in the way they look and live.